AdobeDocs/campaign-classic.en/help/rn/using/rn-overview.md

 level: Beginner
 exl-id: 7a05fdff-8f9d-4e8d-812e-0f1509db5499
 ---
-# Get started with upgrades{#rn-overview}
+# Release updates{#rn-overview}

 ![](../../assets/v7-only.svg)

+Adobe Campaign Classic periodically releases product updates which bring new capabilities, bug fixes, and improve performance, security, and usability.
+These updates are released as product builds.
+Detailed information about each new build is available in the [Release notes](latest-release.md).

 ## Release statuses{#rn-statuses}

-Every new build comes with a status which is materialized by a color.
+Every new build comes with a status which is identified by a color in the [Release notes](latest-release.md).

 ![](assets/do-not-localize/green3.png) **General Availability** (GA) - Latest stable build, validated in production, and recommended by Adobe.